bahrus/xtal-in/README.md

 While the Polymer syntax is slightly more compact, that should be weighed against the tradeoffs listed above.

-It should be noted thaat the same event can be passed to multiple element css selectors / properties, using the semicolon delimiter.
+It should be noted that the same event can be passed to multiple element css selectors / properties, using the semicolon delimiter.

 ## Install the Polymer-CLI